Barrys compilation of Just backs and price information

 It is easy to hurt a poor person's feelings.

 If you start to look at the goods, this is taken as interest.
-Once you start to talk, this is taken as definite interest.
-So be careful to avoid doing these things, unless you are in the market, genuinely.
+Once you start to

 Enjoy your Bali.